 The timber frame consists of four corner posts, each with five supporting arms branching out to support the roof beams and exposed timber rafters.
 The terracotta roof tiles are stamped, identifying them as Crown Brand tiles manufactured by the Malabar Tile Works at Feroke in India.
 Identical replacement tiles were said to have been sourced from Saint Mary's Church in Rose Hill, Sydney, and integrated with original tiles where necessary.
 A timber cross is positioned at the front on the gable of the roof.

-The half-height side walls, beginning midway along each length of the structures, step up toward the rear wall where the stepping continues to create a backdrop for the altar.
+The half-height side walls, beginning midway along each length of the structures, step up towards the rear wall where the stepping continues to create a backdrop for the altar.
 The walls are clad with fibre-cement sheeting painted white with green timber trim.
 The lower portions of the walls are clad in corrugated-iron sheeting painted green with timer detailing.

 On the back wall, a galvanised-iron panel with a painted white cross and a timber mantel overlooking the timber altar stand on a low platform.
 The altar features delicate horizontal timber detailing and a metal cross intertwined with 'HIS' secured at the front of the stand.
 A glass panel, visible only at the rear of the structure, provides a light well for the back wall of the Chapel.
 The whole building is set on a base of concrete pavers tiles laid in a randomly coursed pattern (an interpretation of the 'crazy' paving pattern found at Changi).

 Changi Chapel is located in the northern section of the Royal Military College Duntroon.
-It is sited on a grass clearing with large established eucalypt trees.
+It is sited on a grass clearing with large established eucalyptus trees.
 The site was chosen by the Australian Heritage Commission because it provided:

 A good balance of spaces each side of the memorial which would ensure it being visually enhanced by the existing trees.
 It would be seen to advantage when approached from Harrison Rd.
 The relationship with the ANZAC Memorial Chapel will be most satisfactory.